couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-5000-faq.markdown

 ### Can you access Couchbase Lite over HTTP?

 There's an HTTP server extension called CouchbaseLiteListener.
-It's mostly there to enable Couchbase Lite-to-Couchbase Lite (P2P) replication,  make testing easier, and, support PhoneGap-style HTML5 development.
+It's mostly there to enable Couchbase Lite-to-Couchbase Lite (peer-to-peer) replication,  make testing easier, and support PhoneGap-style HTML5 development.

 ### What about CouchApps?